RohitKopalle/TalktoData/README.md

 TalktoData demonstrates how AI can make data analysis accessible to everyone — removing the need for technical expertise and enabling faster, smarter decision-making.

 ---

-## ⭐ If you like this project, feel free to star the repo!